Naomi Osaka's Pink Hair Is The Brightest Thing We've Seen All Week

 We rarely see tennis champion Naomi Osaka without her natural curls, but when we do — we're in for a real treat.
-Take, for instance, the time she made a gorgeous political statement with her box braids, or when she honored her culture with a colorful headwrap.
+Take, for instance, the time she made a gorgeous political statement with her box braids, or when she honoured her culture with a colourful headwrap.

 Osaka's hair changes are as fun and intentional as she is, and her latest look fits the bill.
 The athlete shared an Instagram selfie rocking pink hair styled by Martin-Christopher Harper, with matching graphic liner by pro makeup artist Autumn Moultrie.
 "Sakura could never lol," she captioned her post, referring to the pink-haired character from Japanese manga Naruto.
 Fans immediately took to Osaka's comment section in awe of her drastically different look (which is most likely courtesy of a great wig).
 "You didn't have to outdo Sakura like that," one commenter wrote.
 "Sakura ain't even close," said another.
 Fellow athlete Usain Bolt chimed in to agree with the masses: "U wore it better @naomiosaka lol," he said.